environmental-forecasting/download-toolbox/README.md

 1. Set up a data store or if it exists, read the provenance config
 2. Naively optimise the requested download
 3. Download from the source in parallel
-4. Postprocess data and transform the dataset
+4. Transform the dataset into convenient to use files, ready for processing

 That last step is important, as it might result in a different dataset to that which comes from source.
 The tool is intended to record this in the provenenace configuration, which is why it might exist in step (1), so that new data downloaded is consistent with what's there - as well as the differences from the source data recorded for consistency (you should not be able to screw up existing datasets), posterity and reproducibility.